Click here for a printable version of the full fact sheet.

 North Carolina has the lowest starting salary of states in the southern region that publish a state minimum salary schedule.
 (See references for links to state schedules.)

 The state salary schedule tells only part of the salary story.
-In North Carolina, districts may use local funds to supplement the state base pay as a way to attract applicants and pay a more professional salary.
+In North Carolina, districts may use local funds to supplement the state base pay to attract applicants and pay a more professional salary.
 This creates disparities between districts that can afford local supplements and districts that cannot.
 The local salary supplements in 2023-24 ranged from $10,650 in Chapel Hill/Carrboro School District to $0 in Caswell County, Graham County, and Weldon City Schools.
 The two largest districts, Wake County and Charlotte-Mecklenburg have the second and third highest supplements, at $9,797 and $9,828 respectively, in part because the cost of living is so high in these areas.
 (See an interactive map of supplement by county.)

-The National Center for Education Statistics (NCES) data on average teacher salaries from 1969 through 2022 reveals that in 1999-2000 the average N.C. teacher salary was $39,404.
-When adjusted for inflation that number is $72,234 in today’s dollars, more than $17,000 higher than the current N.C. average teacher salary.
+The National Center for Education Statistics (NCES) data on average teacher salaries from 1969 through 2022 reveals that in 1999-2000 the average salary for a teacher in North Carolina was $39,404.

 Conclusion

-NC is known for its highly accredited educators, leading the nation in the number of teachers who have earned National Board Certification.
+North Carolina is known for its highly accredited educators, leading the nation in the number of teachers who have earned National Board Certification.
 Despite being highly qualified, these teachers are not properly compensated for their work, causing new and veteran educators to leave the profession.
 In a 2021 interview about teacher salaries and the 2021-23 budget, Gina Guzzo, a former Wake County educator says, “…the really great feeling you have when you’re teaching and helping kids, that isn’t something that pays your mortgage or pays your water bill…so ultimately, that was a definite big factor in why I decided to leave.”

 Raising salaries substantially is an essential first step.
 We need to pay our teachers like their job is the most important job on our children’s journey to become successful citizens…because it is.